Ventus-Interactive/MAGE/README.md

 - Lets you edit scene files
 - you can save/load scenes
 - scenes can be test ran
-- an app can be generated based scenes list
+- an app can be generated based on scenes list
 - visual-scripting plugin
   - full scripting support
 - app templates